 What Does ODPC do to Help?

-- Working with other state agencies, community groups and various other stakeholders
+- Collaboration with state and local agencies, community groups and various other stakeholders.

 Areas of Focus

-A mother’s health before and during pregnancy has a big impact on how her baby develops neurologically and physiologically.
+A mother's health before and during pregnancy has an important impact on how her baby develops neurologically and physiologically.
 A mother’s nutrition, exposure to toxins, or infections all have the potential to cause birth defects and permanent intellectual or developmental disabilities.
 Proper pre-conception and prenatal care can help a mother maintain a healthy pregnancy, ultimately helping her baby’s development.

 Early Identification and Diagnosis of Disabilities to Ensure Early Intervention and Services